MuhammadKhizar7/nuxt-motion-block/docs/content/2.components/animated-group.md

 ---
 title: Animated Group
-description: Groups animations together with coordinated timing and effects.
+description: Component that animates a group of elements with staggered delays.
 navigation:
   icon: i-lucide-layers
 ---

 # Animated Group

-The AnimatedGroup component groups animations together with coordinated timing and effects.
-It's perfect for creating staggered animations where child elements animate in sequence with a delay between each one.
+The AnimatedGroup component animates a group of elements with staggered delays.
+It's perfect for creating engaging entrance animations for lists, grids, and other collections of elements.

 ## Usage